rahulpra045/Project-Management/README.md

 ## Prerequisites:

--You must have Node.js and NPM installed on your system.
+- You must have Node.js and NPM installed on your system.
--You should have some understanding of React and yarn or npm.
+- You should have some understanding of React and yarn or npm.

 ### Installation